Manoj0223/hiver-support-agen/README.md

 The intent taxonomy is dataset-specific.
 The golden set contains only 200 examples.
 Several intents have very small evaluation support.
+The labels are not yet independently verified by multiple human reviewers.
-TF-IDF retrieval can struggle with semantic similarity when vocabulary differs.
+TF-IDF retrieval can struggle when semantically similar messages use different vocabulary.
 The response generator is intentionally conservative.
-Escalation is primarily driven by historical evidence availability and explicit safety rules.
+Escalation is primarily driven by historical evidence availability and safety rules.
 LLM-as-judge was only evaluated as a small pilot.
 Human-vs-LLM judge agreement was not measured.
-22. Summary
+21. Summary

-This project demonstrates an end-to-end support-agent prototype:
+This project demonstrates an end-to-end customer-support agent:

 Intent Classification
         ↓